rwparry/FH-Training-App-JQM/README.md

-# FeedHenry jQuery Mobile Tutorial - v7
+# FeedHenry jQuery Mobile Tutorial - Getting to v7

 ## Overview
 This short part of the tutorial will show you how to create a webview within your app.
 Doing this requires the use of the $fh.webview() API call.
 At the end of this tutorial you will know how to: